 - Feasibility of reclaimed Water reuse schemes in urban areas.

 When designing our biggest assets and planning for the future, Council's water supply team must take into consideration the impacts of drawing water on the Hastings River and natural environment.
 This is called the 'secure yield'.

 The secure yield is the long-term annual water demand that can be safely supplied to consumers.
 It takes into consideration the capacity of the river, the capacity of transfer pipelines and storages to safely meet water demands without adversely impacting on the environment.

-For example, the Hastings in 2014/15 had a total water consumption of approximately 5535 megalitres a year.
+For example, in 2016/17 the Port Macquarie-Hastings region had a total water consumption of approximately 5,658 megalitres per annum.
 As long as our system has a yield above that figure, we can continue to supply water according to the current demand, throughout the good and bad years.

 Planning for an uncertain future

 As the population increases, we must also increase the secure yield of the water supply system.

 The four areas of primary focus in future water supply planning include: